Camp Squanto Information

 The Camp Squanto grounds are closed until 2:30pm, but there is plenty to do and see down the road at Mayflower, so come early and enjoy a day on the beach or an ice cream cone at the Snack Shack.

 Upon arrival, please park in the Mayflower Chapel parking lot and your camper’s gear will be shuttled up the road to Camp Squanto.
 During registration, you must check in your camper to get their cabin assignment and then check in with the Camp Nurse.

 back to back

 Campers are limited to $4.00/day for candy and beverages, but other purchases may be made throughout the week (i.e. t-shirts, sweatshirts, frisbees, water bottles, etc.).
 Spending money is deposited into a Camp Store account and works as a debit account for all purchases.
-Come to the Pavilion on check-in day to deposit money into your camper’s account, or create an account online when you register.
+If you deposited money online with your registration, your camper’s account already has money in it!
+If you didn’t deposit money online with your registration, then come to the Pavilion on check-in day to deposit money into your camper’s account.
 Please let us know if you’d like your camper’s store change to be refunded or given to the mission project.

 Campers at least 8 years old may have the opportunity to experience the Climbing Wall.
 Campers at least 10 years old may have the chance to ride the Zipline.